This document describes the recommended way of implementing the user experience of setting up and making use of Anastasis account recovery.

 After creating a unique identifier, the user can chose one or more Authentication Methods supported by Anastasis.

-Taler should propose a mapping of authentication methods to providers by minimizing cost (tricky: sign-up vs. recovery costs) and distributing the selected authentication methods across as many providers as possible.
+We should propose a mapping of authentication methods to providers by minimizing cost (tricky: sign-up vs. recovery costs, different currencies) and distributing the selected authentication methods across as many providers as possible.

 The user should be able to change the proposed default selection and add more than one provider to each chosen method.